boytchev/mannequin.js/README.md

 The main library is **mannequin.js**.
 It requires **three.min.js**, which is also included in this repository.
 There is no need to compile anything.
-See the [live demos](https://boytchev.github.io/mannequin.js/demos) for examples how to use the library or the [API documentation](https://boytchev.github.io/mannequin.js/docs) for the specific body parts and their methods.
+See the [live demos](https://boytchev.github.io/mannequin.js/demos) for examples how to use the library or the [User guide](https://boytchev.github.io/mannequin.js/docs) for the specific body parts and their methods.

 ### License